Jasmit02/bat.ai-module-classification/README.md

 3. Configure your environment:
    - Update `config.py` with your NVIDIA API key and model preferences
-   - Ensure your FAISS index is in the correct location (default: `C:\MultiAgent Assignment\RAG_Log\DBS-Faiss-Passage\faiss-llama-passage-32768-16348-new`)
+   - Ensure your FAISS index is in the correct location

 ## Usage